Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintA/us003/01.requirements-engineering/Readme.md

 > **Question:** What is needed for the address?
 Street, zipcode and a city?
 >
 > **Answer:** That would be enough.

+> **Question:** What should be the accepted format for the emails?
+Should only specific email services be accepted?
+>
+> **Answer:** A valid email address consists of an email prefix and an email domain, both in acceptable formats.
+The prefix appears to the left of the @ symbol.
+The domain appears to the right of the @ symbol.
+For example, in the address example@mail.com, "example" is the email prefix, and "mail.com" is the email domain.

 ### 1.3.
 Acceptance Criteria